Provence Fall Festivals to Discover 2023 Events

-Christmas Shopping: (late November) watch the Salon Provence Prestige Facebook page for details on this annual holiday fair in Arles at the Palais des Congrès with 170+ exhibitors.
+Christmas Shopping: (November 23-27, 2023) Salon Provence Prestige annual holiday fair in Arles at the Palais des Congrès with 170+ exhibitors.
 Perfect timing for Christmas shopping.

 Holiday markets start early in Provence.
 Watch for holiday markets in major centres and villages everywhere.
 Many vineyards decorate their boutiques for the season.
 What could better get you in the mood than a little wine tasting and shopping?
 Château de Berne (vineyard, hotel and spa) in the Var has a series of pre-Christmas markets.

-Late November – Annual temptation for those who have a sweet tooth at the Palais des Congrès de Antibes – Juan-les-Pins for the Salon de Sucre et Chocolate.
+Late November – Annual temptation for those with a sweet tooth at the Palais des Congrès de Antibes – Juan-les-Pins for the Salon de Sucre et Chocolate.